Contact

 Clear, structured inquiries receive faster and more accurate responses.
 A complete inquiry to National Handyman Authority should include the following components:

-3. State jurisdiction — because licensing standards, permit thresholds, and code adoption vary by state, identifying the applicable jurisdiction is necessary for any regulatory or qualification-related question
+- State jurisdiction — because licensing standards, permit thresholds, and code adoption vary by state, identifying the applicable jurisdiction is necessary for any regulatory or qualification-related question

-5. Contact information — a reply email address and, where relevant, an organizational affiliation (for research or professional inquiries)
+- Contact information — a reply email address and, where relevant, an organizational affiliation (for research or professional inquiries)

 Inquiries that omit the subject category or state jurisdiction are routed to a general queue and processed after categorized inquiries.
-Licensing disputes submitted without a named licensing board reference cannot be acted upon, as the directory relies on official state agency records — not self-reported credentials — to verify professional qualification status.
+Licensing disputes submitted without a named licensing board reference cannot be acted upon, as the provider network relies on official state agency records — not self-reported credentials — to verify professional qualification status.

 Report a Data Error or Correction